nicklafferty/craftycody/content/crafts/breathing-new-life-into-an-old-nightstand.md

 +++
-description = "Giving my childhood nightstand a facelift." image = "/uploads/all-finished.jpg" date = 2020-04-04T05:00:00Z
+date = 2020-04-04T05:00:00Z
-slug = "upcycle-nightstand"
-tags = ["furniture", "upcycle"] title = "Breathing New Life into an Old Nightstand"
+description = "Giving my childhood nightstand a facelift." image = "/uploads/nightsandupcycle.png" slug = "upcycle-nightstand" tags = ["furniture", "upcycle", "diy"] title = "DIY: Breathing New Life into an Old Nightstand"

 +++
 Shifting gears from Animal Crossing and shifting back to crafts for a minute.
 I’ve had this nightstand since I was a little kid and brought it along with me when my husband (then boyfriend) and I moved in together.
 It’s always faithfully stood by my bedside holding all my various knickknacks and treasures.
 Sidebar: I just learned “knickknack” is one word.
 Doesn’t that look weird?
 So weird.